gmakinabakan/exchange-app-ios/Packages/CurrencyAPIBase/README.md

 ### CurrencyAPIDataSource

 Code that uses Currency API to retrieve currency data asynchronously needs to implement this protocol.
-If requestId is sent with the reequest, it will be received back from the data source.
+If requestId is sent with the request, it will be received back from the data source.

     public protocol CurrencyAPIDataSource {
         func exchangeValuesLoaded(baseCurrency:String, exchangeValues: Dictionary<String,Double>, requestId: String?)